All AHSN patient safety teams are working with NHS England and NHS Improvement on COVID-19 support.

-The Innovation Agency (or your regional AHSN) will:
+The Innovation Agency is:

-- Engage with system partners
+- Engaging with system partners

-- Run local webinars
+- Running local webinars

-- Provide training
+- Providing training

-- Quality improvement coaching
+- Providing quality improvement coaching

 For more information and access to resources, and for details of the next local webinar, please contact us.